joarca01/final-math-bsc-thesis/README.md

 ## Requirements

 The webpage we created (available at http://167.172.185.115) makes the technical requirements to access the proofs virtually nonexistent.
-In fact, this was a goal from the beginning of the thesis: we wanted to create an automated proof generator available to everyone.
+In fact, this was a goal from the beginning of the thesis: we wanted to create an automated proof generator publicly accessible.
 The only requisites to use the webpage are related to the supplied values of $k$ and $\ell$.
 Specifically, here's how to use the webpage:

 - Remember that the values of $k$ and $\ell$ must be positive integers, satisfying $\gcd(k,\ell)=1$.
 - Also, the condition $k>\ell$ must be met for $k>1$.
 Observe that this is not a limitation.
 If, say, $k=12$ and $\ell=17$, then the progression $12n+17$, $n\geqslant 0$ has the same terms as $12n+5$ for $n\geqslant 1$.
 The trick consists in considering $17 \bmod{12}=5$.